wylyK/pawnder/contribution.md

 ## Frontend
 - Designed the UI for Reminders and implemented a delete reminders function
-- Designed the UI for Login and Signup pages
+- Designed the UI for Login and Sign up pages
 - Designed an animated loading page
 - Organized the Codebase by breaking down React components down into smaller reusable components
 - Created the matchmaking page that fetches from the db a list of pets that the user's pets can potentially match with,